George Lynch (racing driver): Return to racing

-Retirement from racing
+Lynch always said that he would quit racing when he became "too careful," especially in turns.
+That day came during a sprint car race in 1957, and Lynch immediately retired.

+Post-racing career

 Lynch spent his remaining years in southern California as an auto mechanic, fisherman, and ambassador of auto racing.

-Family life and death
+Personal life

-Lynch was married five times and had four children: George Jr., Jeanette (died 1969), Roberta, and Neil.
+Lynch was married five times and had five children: George Jr. a.k.a.
+"Butch" (died April 2022), Georgianna a.k.a.
+Jeanette (died October 1969), Roberta, James Hughen, and Neil.
 After a long struggle with Alzheimer's disease, Lynch died in Los Angeles on May 7, 1997.